smartinrub/sergiomartinrubio.com/_posts/2022-11-16-hardhat-a-smart-contract-developoment-framework.md

 // other functions
 ```

->When an error is thrown you might need to delete the existing artifacts and cache and retry deploying again.
+>When an error is thrown you might need to delete the existing artifacts and cache (`yarn hardhat clean`) and retry deploying again.

 ## HardHat Tasks